Alternatives to Knots

 In some cases these may require tying knots to prepare them initially, but once that is done, knots aren’t required each time the antenna is set up.

-Note that some devices need to be sized appropriately for the rope you are using: most will work over a range of sizes, but may not hold if the rope is too small.
+Note that some devices need to be sized appropriately for the rope you are using: most will work over a range of sizes, but may not hold if the rope is too small, and the rope may not fit if it is too large.

 pre-tied loops of rope